 Although if you’re under twelve years old, I suspect you’re more familiar with a Disney Channel TV movie I wrote called Good Luck Charlie, It’s Christmas…

-And if you’re over thirty-five, it might actually be the “Cow Tipping” episode of MTV’s Beavis and Butt-head…
+And if you’re over forty, it might actually be the “Cow Tipping” episode of MTV’s Beavis and Butt-head…

-Or, if you’re a political junkie, you might have caught my brief, Emmy-nominated tenure as a co-writer of the “Strange Bedfellows” segments on Comedy’s Central’s Politically Incorrect, featuring Al Franken and Arianna Huffington (this was in 1996, way back when Arianna was still a Republican).
+Or, if you’re a political junkie AND over forty, you might have caught my brief, Emmy-nominated tenure as a co-writer of the “Strange Bedfellows” segments on Comedy’s Central’s Politically Incorrect, featuring Al Franken and Arianna Huffington (this was in 1996, way back when Arianna was still a Republican).

 And if you went to Freeport High School in Freeport, Illinois between 1986 and 1988, I think you’ll agree with me that some of the best things I ever wrote were the humor pieces I published in our school newspaper, the Pretz News, which is where I got my start as a writer.